-In alignment with the Government of Alberta’s restrictions on gatherings to less than 15 for the summer, which the Province indicates will be reassessed in the fall, the Town of Canmore has decided to revoke and stop all Community Event Permits effective immediately through to January 31, 2021.
+In alignment with the Government of Alberta’s restrictions on gatherings, the Town of Canmore has decided to revoke and stop all Community Event Permits effective immediately through to January 31, 2021.

 At this time, we are also not accepting event permit applications for the current event season, nor for the upcoming season.
 Once the restrictions around gatherings have been lifted, we will open submissions with a call-out to our current event producers, as well as through a public call-out.